bbauska/Coursera-Bootstrap/readme.md

 Now, we have reviewed the git reset for a specific file or git reset in general.

-If you simply type git reset, it\'ll restore you back to the last commit.
+If you simply type git reset, it&apos;ll restore you back to the last commit.

 It will reset the staging area to the last commit, without disturbing